 The U.S. government thinks you're sweet enough.
-In fact, the USDA even issued guidelines recommending that Americans keep their consumption of added sugars low—to about 180 calories a day for women following an 1,800-calorie diet and 200 for men following a 2,000-calorie diet.
+In fact, the USDA even issued guidelines recommending that Americans keep their consumption of added sugars low—to about 200 calories a day for those following a 2,000-calorie diet.
 Their guidelines translate to about 45 grams of sugar a day, tops, or about 11 teaspoons.
 But organizations from the American Heart Association to the World Health Organization recommend cutting that number further; they say no more than 100 calories per day, or about 6 teaspoons of sugar for women, and no more than 150 calories per day, or about 9 teaspoons, for men is best for optimal health.

 Think 11 teaspoons of sugar a day sounds like a lot?
 Well, it is.
 But you'll be surprised how easy it is to eat that much; in fact, the average American woman consumes about 25 teaspoons (100 grams!) of sugar a day.
 And if you're dining out a lot, there's a chance you're consuming a lot more of the sweet stuff, as the sugar in restaurant food isn't blatantly advertised when you're perusing the menu.